fundevme/SoloDev-Studio/README.md

 **2DCanvas** and **Story** for the skills that make the work actually good — plus **Pocket** versions of each for finishing something in a single day.

 No accounts, no ads, no telemetry.
 Available on Windows and Android.
+Download the app and source code on the releases page.

 ---